MicrosoftDocs/connected-spaces/articles/ase-install.md

 ## Azure Stack Edge Pro installation requirements

 > [!NOTE]
-> The Azure Stack Edge Pro gateway that you order for Connected Store Preview can only be used for Connected Store Preview.
+> The Azure Stack Edge Pro gateway that you order for Connected Spaces Preview can only be used for Connected Spaces Preview.
 You can't deploy any other resources to Azure Stack Edge Pro during the preview.

-The following table shows tips for installing and connecting the Azure Stack Edge Pro gateway for Dynamics 365 Connected Store.
+The following table shows tips for installing and connecting the Azure Stack Edge Pro gateway for Dynamics 365 Connected Spaces.

 |Requirement|Description|
 |----------------|--------------------------------------------------------------------------------------------|